mfrmn/mfrmn.github.io/research/index.md

 ## Research interests

-Management of health care organizations; Service operations management for health service delivery; Managing complexity and variability in service systems; Worker behavior and behavioral operations; Empirical and data-driven operations; Health economics; Econometric methods.
+Management of health care organizations; Service operations management for health service delivery; Managing complexity and uncertainty in service systems; Worker behavior and behavioral operations; Empirical and data-driven operations management; Hospital productivity and health economics; Econometric methods.

 More information can be found in my [bio](/about/) or at my Judge Business School [profile](http://www.jbs.cam.ac.uk/programmes/research-programmes/current-phd-students-a-z/michael-freeman/).